emreyilmaz00/emreyilmaz00.github.io/_projects/2_project.md

 **A Convolutional Neural Network Approach for Training Predictors for Airfoil Performance**

- - Medium-fidelity predictors are trained for predicting airfoil performance using deep convolutional neural networks.
-The framework is implemented in Tensorflow.
+ - Medium-fidelity predictors were trained for predicting airfoil performance using deep convolutional neural networks.
+The framework was implemented in Tensorflow.
- - Presented in <a href="https://arc.aiaa.org/doi/10.2514/6.2017-3660">AIAA Aviation'17</a>.
+ - Published a conference paper: <a href="https://arc.aiaa.org/doi/10.2514/6.2017-3660">AIAA Aviation'17</a>.

 <div class="row">
     <div class="col-sm-10 mt-3 mt-md-0">